 “Allison, from the moment I met you, you got under my skin.
 And no matter how hard I tried, I couldn’t get rid of you.”
 He stopped and took a breath.
 He was shaking.
 “But after all the times...”

 He stopped.
 All the men in uniform looked at each other.
 The ground started to shake, and within seconds the roar of jets came overhead.
 The Keys were used to having jets, but these jets weren’t ours.
 Before they were out of sight, what looked like small duffel bags fell from each plane.

 The war had finally come to us.

 We waited for the explosions to hit.
 The first one hit out in the ocean while the other two rocked somewhere nearby.
 The wedding party looked to Jordan and the rest of the groomsmen.
 The priest waited a moment.
 The skies were clear, and the guest were distressed.

 He cleared his throat.
 “Shall we continue?”

-Jordan’s cell phone rang for the twenty eighth time.
+Jordan’s cell phone rang for the twenty-eighth time.
 It was them.
 They wanted him back.
-It wasn’t going to happen, I still forty eight hours left with him.
-Before ever being able to go off the deep end when the first call came, Jordan reminded me the reason why we chose this spot.
+It wasn’t going to happen.
+I still forty-eight hours left with him.
+Before ever being able to go off the deep end when the first call came, Jordan reminded me why we chose this spot.
 There was spotty reception.
-He had told his commanding officer that, but also told the hotel to lose any messages that might come in.
+He had told his commanding officer that but also told the hotel to lose any messages that might come in.